grafana/loki/docs/sources/operations/autoscaling_queriers.md

 You need to run Loki in Kubernetes as a set of microservices.

 We recommend using [Kubernetes Event-Driven Autoscaling (KEDA)](https://keda.sh/) to configure autoscaling based on Prometheus metrics.
-Refer to the [Deploying KEDA](https://keda.sh/docs/latest/deploy) to learn more about setting up KEDA in your Kubernetes cluster.
+Refer to the [Deploying KEDA](https://keda.sh/docs/latest/deploy) section to learn more about setting up KEDA in your Kubernetes cluster.

 ## Scaling metric